About

 Andrew Bowerbank

-Recognized as one of Canada's top 16 sustainability leaders at the Clean50 Awards, he has also received the prestigious Ontario Premier's Award, and the 2023 CEO of the Year award from CEO Monthly Magazine.
+His leadership and impact have been recognized through numerous national and international honours, including being named one of Canada’s Top 16 sustainability leaders by the Clean50 Awards, receiving the Ontario Premier’s Award, and earning the 2023 CEO of the Year distinction from CEO Monthly Magazine.

 -